syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Area.md

 # Chart Area

 Chart area refers to the space that contains the chart or graph you've inserted into a slide.
 It includes the entire chart and all its elements, such as data points, labels, axes, and the plot area.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the chart area in the chart.
+Using DocIO, you can **customize the chart area in the chart**.

 ## Customization of Border